JensMueller2709/FAAAST-Service/docs/source/index.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### OPC UA Endpoint
 This section introduces the OPC UA Endpoint implementation.
-For further details see the [full documentation](./documentation/opcuaendpoint.md).
+For further details see the

 The OPC UA Endpoint is based on the [OPC UA Companion Specification OPC UA for Asset Administration Shell (AAS)](https://opcfoundation.org/developer-tools/specifications-opc-ua-information-models/opc-ua-for-i4-asset-administration-shell/).
 The release version of this Companion Specification is based on the document [Details of the Asset Administration Shell - Part 1 Version 2](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/Details_of_the_Asset_Administration_Shell_Part1_V2.html).